Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Washington stats and trends

-- This year, the Football Team are winless ATS when entering a game as an underdog of 3.5 points or more (in three chances).
+- The Football Team have been underdogs by 3.5 points or more three times this season and have not covered the spread once.

-- Washington's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Washington's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- Washington is 1-3 against the spread and 2-2 overall in games when it records more than 18.1 points.
+- When Washington records more than 18.1 points, it is 1-3 against the spread and 2-2 overall.

-- In games that Washington totals more than 323.4 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Washington piles up over 323.4 yards, the team is 1-3 against the spread and 2-2 overall.

 - The Football Team have turned the ball over five more times (11 total) than the Broncos have forced a turnover (6) this season.